ranriy/Solving-jigsaw-puzzle/README.md

 # Solving-jigsaw-puzzle
-Extraction of jigsaw puzzle pieces from an image and mapping them to the original complete picture to solve the puzzle using SIFT
+A computer vision to program to solve jigsaw puzzle by extracting of the puzzle pieces from an image and finding their position in the   original complete picture using SIFT and openCV